 About Micha

-I am Micha Boyett: Texan in sweetness (born and raised), Northeastern in skepticism (my twenties), and San Franciscan in passion (snobbery?) for all things food and drink (two years).
-I am Southern Baptist nurtured, Anglican by choice, Presbyterian by former church, and in love with Roman Catholic monastic and contemplative practice.
+I am Micha Boyett: Texan in sweetness (born and raised), Northeastern in skepticism (my twenties), and San Franciscan in passion (snobbery?) for all things food and drink (where I live now).
+I am Southern Baptist nurtured, Presby-Anglican in theological practice, and in love with Roman Catholic monastic and contemplative prayer.

 I am a wife and a stay at home mom who left full time youth ministry, moved thousands of miles away, and began my thirties in sudden succession.
-And since that rapid life shift, I’ve been in a constant longing to find God in the simplicity and ordinariness of my life with a 3-year-old and baby.
-After two sweet years in San Francisco, we’ve miraculously found ourselves back in Texas.
-I’m trying to balance this adjustment again, always finding more in common with the ancient Benedictine monks I’m reading than with the moms I meet at the park.
+And since that rapid life shift, I’ve been in a constant longing to find God in the simplicity and ordinariness of my life with a 4-year-old and toddler.
+In the past two years we have moved from San Francisco to Austin and then back to San Francisco again.
+And, somehow in that instability, I am learning what stability might actually be.

 I believe in feminism.
 I believe it’s a woman’s joy to work and pursue her own gifts.
 I believe in husbands who come home from work and roast a chicken with lemons and salt and pepper, just as God intended chicken to be roasted.
 I believe a woman can stay home with her children without feeling like a failure of the Women’s Movement.
 I believe in prayer, compassion, relationships and evangelism—in that order.
 And, honestly, I believe St. Benedict and his Rule are teaching me how to live my motherhood and wifery and contemplative life in joy.